Zhuyue0324/Decanus-to-Legatus/README.md

 # Decanus to Legatus: Synthetic training for 2D-3D human pose lifting

-This is the original implementation of the Paper "Decanus to Legatus: Synthetic training for 2D-3D human pose lifting"
+This is the original implementation of the ACCV 2022 Paper "Decanus to Legatus: Synthetic training for 2D-3D human pose lifting"

 ## Required packages: